pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 but it needs to be *cleared* of workload before being deleted.

-When the provisioned namespace is deleted and there is a workload already created in there, it is very likely that the *`namespace`* will remain in the `Terminating` state because some resources can not be deleted.
+When the provisioned namespace is deleted and there is a workload already created in there, the *`namespace`* will likely remain in the `Terminating` state because some resources can not be deleted.

 One of the causes of this behavior is because the workload creates a Carvel Kapp App that references